mattiasw2/hashdb/README.md

  * Load many maps through database index using `select-by`.
  * Delete maps using `(delete! m)`
  * You find the history (or audit log) of a map using `(history id)`

+# mySQL specifics

+Originally, I did optimistic locking using timestamp and then I want everything to be UTC.
+To make sure mysql set to utc

+    my.ini

+    [mysqld]
+    basedir=C:\\tools\\mysql\\current
+    datadir=C:\\ProgramData\\MySQL\\data
+    default-time-zone='+00:00'

+This actually didn't help, so I used a version integer for optimistic locking instead.
+But it is nice to see the same time in REPL and in SQL studio.

 ## Ongoing development